b00tc4mp/neoland-bootcamp-202207/staff/andrew-rojas/final-project/docs/README.md

 ## Description App

+ The project aims to develop an inventory management application, the application can only be accessed from a Mobile or Smartphone by a Group/Department/authorized worker.
+Paper today is quite insecure, paper files stored in filing cabinets present a high security risk, which is why the purpose of Inventory App is to control inventories in an orderly manner, digitizing all the information and making the process faster and safer.

+ The digitization of inventory information allows authorized personnel to access the data that has been stored, knowing the available stock of the items that are in the warehouse.

+ -- Español --

   El proyecto tiene como objetivo desarrollar una aplicacion de gestion de inventarios, se podra acceder a la aplicacion desde un Movil o Smartphone solo un Grupo/Departamento/trabajador autorizado.
 El papel hoy en dia es bastante inseguro, los archivos en papel almacenados en archivadores presentan alto riesgo de seguridad, es por ello que el fin de Inventary App es llevar el control de inventarios de una manera ordenada, digitalizando toda la informacion y haciendo el proceso mas rapido y seguro.

   La digitalizacion de informacion de inventarios, permite al personal autorizado acceder a los datos que se han almacenado, conociendo el stock disponible de los articulos que se encuentran en el almacen.